Siege of Fort St. Jean: Propaganda and recruiting

 On September 8, Schuyler sent Ethan Allen (acting as a volunteer since he had been deposed as head of the Green Mountain Boys by Seth Warner) and John Brown to circulate a proclamation announcing the Americans' arrival, and their desire to free the Canadians from the bondage of British rule.
 Allen and Brown traveled through the parishes between St. Jean and Montreal, where they were well-received, and even provided with local guards.
 James Livingston, a local grain merchant (and a relative of Montgomery's wife), began raising a local militia near Chambly, eventually gathering nearly 300 men.

 Allen also visited the village of the Caughnawaga, from whom he received assurances of their neutrality.
-The Caughnawaga had been the subject of a propaganda war, with Guy Johnson, the British Indian agent, trying to convince them (as well as other tribes of the Iroquois Confederacy) to take up arms against the Americans.
-However, Schuyler had successfully negotiated an agreement in August with most of the Iroquois to remain neutral.
+The Caughnawaga had been the subject of a propaganda war, with Guy Johnson, the British Indian agent, trying to convince them (as well as other tribes of the Haudenosaunee Confederacy) to take up arms against the Americans.
+However, Schuyler had successfully negotiated an agreement in August with most of the Haudenosaunee to remain neutral.
 Word of this agreement reached the Caughnawaga on September 10; when Carleton and Johnson learned of it, Johnson sent Daniel Claus and Joseph Brant in an attempt to change the minds of the Caughnawaga; their entreaties were refused.